Lewis Bechtold / LewyDean

 Vocals / Harmonica

-With Blues On The Loose he has focused his talented voice and accompanying
+With Blues On The Loose Lewy has focused his talented voice and accompanying

-American cultural experience, the Blues.
-Keeping American music history alive and exposing more people to that sound is an important driving force.
+harmonica on this music in celebration of the highs and the lows of the human condition.
+Keeping American music history alive and exposing more people to the stories of it is an important driving force.

 Jay McElroy / JMac